Lost Pubs of Romney Marsh

 A Grade II Listed Building located in Fairfield Road, it closed in c 2010.

 A Grade II Listed Building located in New Street.
-Converted into two residentail properties.
+It closed in the 1970s and was subsequently converted into two residential properties.

 Rose Inn c1800s